Hot Flashes

 What Are Hot Flashes?

-Hot flashes, also called "hot flushes," are a vasomotor symptom of menopause.
-This means that hot flashes can disrupt the normal functioning of the vascular and motor systems of the body, causing intense heat, perspiration, and other symptoms ranging from mild to severe.
+Hot flashes, also called "hot flushes", are a vasomotor symptom of menopause.
+This means that hot flashes can disrupt the normal regulation of blood vessels, resulting in intense heat, perspiration, and other symptoms that can range from mild to severe.

 The duration and frequency of hot flashes varies from woman to woman.
 Hot flashes can occur at any time of the day or night, though they are often called night sweats when they happen during sleeping hours.